 Hungarian beneficiaries of projects selected for co-financing from the Union budget receive the national co-financing automatically, without any further application procedure.
-Hungarian co-financing is provided by the Prime Minister's Office, acting as National Authority in the ROHU Programme.
+Hungarian co-financing is provided by the Ministry of Foreign Affairs and Trade, acting as National Authority in the ROHU Programme.

-The maximum amount of the national co-financing is defined in the national co-financing contract in euro and it is paid to the beneficiaries in euro, based on the budget table of the subsidy contract.
-The rate of co-financing (max 10% or 15%) depends on the type of the organization: organizations financed from the central budget, as well as directly or
+The maximum amount of the national co-financing is defined in the national cofinancing contract in euro and it is paid to the beneficiaries in euro, based on the budget table of the subsidy contract.
+The rate of co-financing (max 10% or 15%) depends on the type of the organization: organizations financed from the central budget, as well as directly or indirectly state-owned organizations (universities, national parks, etc.) receive 15% co-financing, while all other types of organizations receive 10% co-financing.